 How Your Business Can Responsibly Dispose of E-Liquid Waste

-The alluring multimillion dollar business of e-cigarettes and vaping fluid is capturing the interest of e-liquid manufacturers and retailers across the nation, however there’s a large facet to this business that isn’t common knowledge amongst most people.
+The alluring multimillion dollar business of e-cigarettes and vaping fluid is capturing the interest of e-liquid manufacturers and retailers across the nation, however there’s a large facet to this business that isn’t common knowledge to most people.
 The long list of compliance regulations related to generating hazardous waste in the e-liquid business is not discussed as often as the economic success this industry provides.

 As the e-liquid industry grows, so must the awareness of e-liquid business owners’ roles as hazardous waste generators.
-The EPA is cracking down on state and local businesses in the retail e-liquid industry where hazardous waste might not be managed accordingly.
+The EPA is cracking down on state and local businesses in the retail e-liquid industry where hazardous waste might not be managed appropriately.

 Find out what this means for your business:

-With the e-liquid Industry falling under the Resource Conservation and Recovery Act (RCRA), regulations concerning generation, treatment, transport and disposal of hazardous waste are applicable to any business selling or manufacturing E-liquid goods.
+With the e-liquid industry falling under the Resource Conservation and Recovery Act (RCRA), regulations concerning generation, treatment, transport and disposal of hazardous waste are applicable to any business selling or manufacturing E-liquid goods.

 This means your business must conduct a thorough investigation of all the waste generated within your facility.
 From there, you should look into whether or not this waste is defined as hazardous, as well as the level of toxicity, or the level to which the substance could harm animals or humans.